DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/1 Configuration/export/excelFilterEnabled.md

 id: dxDataGrid.Options.export.excelFilterEnabled
 type: Boolean
 default: false
-deprecated: Since v20.1, we recommend using export based on the ExcelJS library.
-See the [export](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/export/) topic.
+deprecated: Since v20.1, we recommend using [ExcelJS-based export](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/export/) which does not use this option.
 ---
 ---
 ##### shortDescription